Date updated: August 15, 2023

 New York, NY 10013

 6. License to TED Content.
-TED Talks recordings are owned by TED, provided on TED.com and any other site that we manage or license to.
-Unless otherwise indicated on the website, audio and video files, transcripts and/or information about a speaker, are licensed via Creative Commons license (CC BY -- NC -- ND 4.0 International), which means that certain TED Content may be used for personal and/or educational purposes as long as the license terms and TED Talks Usage Policy are followed.
-Except as provided in the Usage Policy, you agree not to distribute any TED Content without TED’s prior written authorization, unless TED makes available the means for such distribution through functionality offered from the Talk Page at TED.com (such as the Embeddable Player).
+TED Talks recordings are owned by TED, and is shared on TED.com and any other site that we manage, distribute or license to.
+TED Content is available by license based on the terms defined on our websites, offerings, and third-party partners that license our content for commercial use or is available based on subscription access.
+Unless otherwise indicated on the website, audio and video files, transcripts and/or information about a speaker TED Talks and TED-Ed videos are licensed via Creative Commons license (CC BY -- NC -- ND 4.0 International), which means that certain TED Content may be used for personal and/or educational purposes as long as the license terms and TED Talks’ Usage Policy are followed.
+Except as provided in the Usage Policy, you agree not to distribute, or publish any TED Content without TED’s prior written authorization, unless TED makes available the means for such distribution through functionality offered from the Talk Page at TED.com (such as the Embeddable Player).
+This also restricts the use of TED Content for the development of any software program, including but not limited to, training a machine learning or artificial intelligence (AI) system.
+Any embedding of TED Content for these purposes, even if the purpose is research without a specific written license is a violation of these terms.

 8. Podcasts.
-Any MP3, MP4 audio files and XML files that are developed by TED or co-produced by TED as a podcast provided via a TED platform, or third party platform are protected by U.S. and international copyright laws.
-All rights to podcast(s) are as defined by the hosting provider, TED.com, and/or the applicable terms through a subscription or via a third party hosting provider.
+Any MP3, MP4 audio files and XML files that are developed by TED, co-produced by TED as a podcast provided via a TED platform or third party platform, are protected by U.S. and international copyright laws.
+All rights to podcast(s) are as defined by the hosting provider, TED.com and/or the applicable terms through a subscription, or via a third party hosting provider.
 However in all instances TED podcasts are available for personal, noncommercial use only.

 Unless otherwise indicated, you may only use the podcast for personal, noncommercial purposes, provided that: